Ke-ShiL/gitfirst/readme.txt

-Creating a new branch is quick and simple. new two
+Creating a new branch is quick and simple switch to a new branch 'dev'